APonce911/jekyll-mywebsite/pt/_posts/2019-03-24-notas-tutorial-scala.md

  <h3>Operational Equivalence</h3>

-  After a sequence of testing, and the results are same, there is operational equivalence.
+  After a sequence of testing, and the results are the same, there is an operational equivalence.

  <h3>Imperative Loops</h3>
   while loops: